Moham-AT/sentiment-analysis-of-twitter-for-crypto-market-using-transformers/README.md

 # sentiment-analysis-of-twitter-for-crypto-market-using-transformers
-using transformers and sentiment analysis, to know what's going on in twitter about the crypto market
+using transformers and sentiment analysis, to know what's going on on twitter in crypto market.